thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 When clients fetch a gateway's configuration using the well-known URI, they can expose their identity in the form of an IP address if they do not connect via a proxy or some other IP-hiding mechanism.
-Clients SHOULD use a proxy or similar mechanism to avoid exposing client IPs to a gateway.
+In some circumstances, this might not be a privacy concern, since revealing that a particular client IP address is preparing to use an Oblivious HTTP service can be expected.
+However, if a client is otherwise trying to obfuscate its IP address or location (and not merely decouple its specific requests from its IP address), a proxy or similar mechanism can be used to fetch the gateway's configuration.

 # IANA Considerations {#iana}